 The SPCA Cincinnati IS your hometown Humane Society, AND HAS BEEN SINCE 1873.
 We are the problem solvers for everything animal-related from pet adoptions to vaccination clinics.
 We provide care for any animals that come to the shelter: food, medical needs, exercise, enrichment, and affection to get them ready to go to their new homes.
 We do all we can to support people so that pet surrender is a last resort, such as providing pet food donations for those under financial strain and behavioral training.
 We are the pet placement experts locally and across our nation.
 We partner with other “People” social service agencies to keep pets within their current homes and to improve their quality of life.
 We value innovative educational techniques to keep pets at home, to enrich shelter life, to promote humane treatment of all animals and prevent pet overpopulation.

 The SPCA Cincinnati is an open admissions shelter for Hamilton County residents only.
-Breed groups, rescues, and other organizations are welcome to participate as placement partners to help find homes for some harder to place animals.
+We also practice managed intake.
+Breed groups, rescues, and other organizations are welcome to participate as placement partners to help find homes for some harder-to-place animals.
 If interested, please call 513-541-6100.

 More and more animals keep coming into our shelter and we would like to save more lives.
 Community education is a key component of our ongoing effort to save more lives.